• Skip to primary navigation

 Drizzle the oil and seasoning mixture all over the cereal mixture.

-Then mix well.
-Put into your preheated oven.
+Place it into your preheated oven.
 After 15 minutes, stir the mixture well.
-Add some more of the oil and seasoning mixture.
-Repeat.
-After an hour in the oven at 250 turn the oven off and leave the mixture in there.
-Leave it for at least 4-5 hours or overnight.
-Give it a good stir every few hours.
-Unless you are leaving it overnight.
-You don't need to wake up in the middle of the night to stir it :).
+After an hour in the oven at 250ºF, turn the oven off and leave the mixture in the oven.
+Leave it for at least 2 hours or overnight.
+Give it a good stir every few hours unless you are leaving it overnight.

 Bits and bites